 Teachers have also been thrilled.
 They say that the children recognise themselves and their situation in the book, and identify with the characters.
 As a former music teacher and a lifelong writer, I have an excellent ear for language, so the voice of Zara comes across as authentically childlike as opposed to being the somewhat idealised version of the child’s voice that permeates a lot of books.
 Zara’s words come straight from the mouths of the many children I’ve taught.

 The book has been endorsed by Early Childhood Australia and praised by parenting expert Maggie Dent, child psychiatrist Dr Kaylene Henderson, occupational therapists, inclusion workers and many, many parents and teachers.
 I had a whole class of first and second graders write me letters saying how much they liked the book – that was just amazing.

-Candy: I actually have seven more stories queued up waiting to be illustrated!
-But the next one is already illustrated and will come out in June or July.
-It’s about protecting children from sexual assault.
-Again, there are behaviours which are misinterpreted by many adults as ‘naughtiness’ which are actually indicators that something ugly may be happening to the child, or is about to happen to the child.
+Candy: It’s about protecting children from sexual assault.
+There are behaviours which are misinterpreted by many adults as ‘naughtiness’ which are actually indicators that something ugly may be happening to the child, or is about to happen to the child.

 The statistics on child sexual assault (CSA) are frightening.
 We have to change the way we approach it with our children.
 We have to try to stop it before it happens.
 We can’t – and shouldn’t – watch our children every moment of every day, so we have to prepare them to deal with inappropriate behaviours, especially from adults in positions of trust and from other children who may re-enact their own abuse or act out the porn they’ve been exposed to on less powerful children.